waiz3ple/ubiquiti/README.md

-# React Assessment
+# Ubiquiti Device Search

-Welcome to the Ubiquiti device search page for in-house staff and developers.
+Welcome to the Ubiquiti device search for in-house staffs and developers.
 We provide this interface for easy access to numerous products we have in stock, including product names, lines, and specifications.
 The interface is designed to be accessible to all staff members on various devices, ranging from wide-screen monitors and laptops to tablets and small-screen phones.

 ## Table of Contents